dfinke/copilot-chatmodes/README.md

 The module provides convenient aliases for commonly used functions:
 - `gcmt` → `Get-ChatmodeTool` - Quick access to tool analysis and search

 ### Get-Chatmode
 Discovers available chat modes from the GitHub repository.

+#### New: Multiple ChatModeName Support
+You can now pass multiple names or patterns to `Get-Chatmode` (as separate arguments, not as an array).
+This allows you to search for several chat modes in a single call.

 ```powershell
 # Get all available chat modes